Compression as Intelligence

 The Theory: Compression Is Intelligence

-DeepMind formalized this in "Language Modeling Is Compression" (ICLR 2024), proving that optimal prediction and optimal compression are mathematically equivalent.
+DeepMind formalized it for language models in "Language Modeling Is Compression" (Delétang et al., ICLR 2024), proving that optimal prediction and optimal compression are mathematically equivalent.
 Chinchilla 70B compresses ImageNet to 43.4%, beating PNG, and LibriSpeech to 16.4%, beating FLAC.
 These aren't language tasks.
 LLMs aren't just language models.
 They're general-purpose compression engines that happen to be trained on text.

-And this is exactly what I was watching in my agent hierarchies.
+And this is exactly what I was watching play out in real time.
 A Haiku model reads 4,000 tokens of code and returns 300 tokens of structure.
 That's compression.
 A Sonnet teammate reads the summaries from five Haiku agents and synthesizes them into a plan.
 That's compression of compression.
 The Opus coordinator reads the plan and makes a decision.
 Each layer strips noise, preserves signal, and passes a denser representation upward.

 The question that kept me up: what if you formalized this?
-What if instead of doing it ad hoc with `sed` commands on codebases, you built a pipeline that recursively compressed arbitrarily large datasets into something a frontier model could actually reason over?
+What if instead of doing it ad hoc with sed commands and manual sub-agent hierarchies, you built a pipeline that recursively compressed arbitrarily large inputs into something a single frontier model could reason over?

 The Architecture